thoughtbot/maintaining-open-source-projects/book/02-community.md

 > stackoverflow.com/questions/tagged/factory-girl, which will get attention from
 > more people than in this issue tracker.
 Thanks!

-Some issues get stale, with not even the requester chiming into it anymore.
+Some issues get stale, with not even the requester chiming in it anymore.
 It’s impossible to solve a bug report when there is not enough information, or someone who has seen it to answer question.
 An example response I use for these cases
 follows: